Chip Breaker vs Diamond Flute PCB Routers

 - Use segmented cutting edges designed to break chips into smaller pieces

-- Actively shear material rather than grind it
+- Actively shear material rather than using a fine grinding action

 Best used for